TheGeogeo/CSGO_Internal/README.md

 <img src="img/ManualMappingCSGO.PNG">

-Like you can see the glow progress from green to red (based on health)<br>
+As you can see the glow progress from green to red (based on health)<br>
-The skin is green for a better rendered.
+The skin is green for a better render.

 <img src="img/GlowRender.PNG">